Last updated on December 14th, 2022 at 05:22 pm

 German gift giving customs for Christmas

-If your friend or SO invites you to celebrate Christmas with their family then keep in mind that it is customary to bring presents for every guest.
+If your German friend or SO invites you to celebrate Christmas with their family then keep in mind that it is customary to bring presents for every guest, especially children.

-Now don’t let this stress you out.
+Don’t let this stress you out though.
 There’s absolutely no need (and obligation) to splurge on gifts for each and every guest.
 It’s the gesture that counts not the actual value of your present.

-You can plan the Christmas gifts for their family members with the help of your SO.
+- You can plan Christmas gifts for your SO’s German family members with their help.
 Ask them how many guests will be present on Christmas eve.
 Then get some tips or ideas for different family members.

-As a general rule, you want to focus on getting gifts that represent the personal interests of your SO’s family.
+- As a general rule, you want to focus on getting gifts that represent the personal interests of your SO’s family.
 If you are unsure then play safe by getting a nice souvenir or a travel book related to your native country.
-Scarves and fluffy warm socks, (personalised) coffee mugs also work well.

 Gifting an Advent calendar to your German friends or SO

 Advents calendars are very popular during the pre-Christmas season.
 Many Germans love to count the days of Advent in anticipation of Christmas.

 You should start the hunt for a good Advents calendar at least by October or November since the advent month starts from the first day of December.

-Not everyone likes chocolate or has a sweet tooth, but the good news is that you can find an Advents calendar for practically any niche or hobby.
-I have given and received Advents calendar with Legos, breakfast assortments, beer and teas assortments, spices,
+- Not everyone likes chocolate or has a sweet tooth, but the good news is that you can find an Advents calendar for practically any niche or hobby.
+I have given and received the Advents calendar with Legos, breakfast assortments, beer and teas assortments, spices,

-You will have absolutely have no issues finding trouble finding a suitable Advents calendar for your picky German SO.
+Regardless of the taste or type, you will have absolutely no issues finding trouble finding a suitable Advents calendar for your picky German SO.

 So here was low down on the top German gift-giving traditions.
 Keep them and your German mates/SO’s personal preferences in mind and you will be golden!

 Read more: Christmas Traditions in Germany Explained

-Do you have anything to add to these typical German gift giving customs?
+Do you have anything to add to these typical German gift giving traditions?
 Let us know in the comments below.